confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 ### Adding the lookup tables

-In the event stream you created above, each activity entry contains only the id for the customer, this is expected as it's a common practice to have [normalized](https://en.wikipedia.org/wiki/Database_normalization) event streams.
-But when it comes time to analyze the data, it's important to have additional customer information to provide context for any analysts reviewing the results.
-You'll also need a table for the calculated offer based off customer activity.
+In the event stream you created above, each activity entry contains only the id for the customer.
+This is expected, as it's a common practice to have [normalized](https://en.wikipedia.org/wiki/Database_normalization) event streams.
+But when it's time to analyze the data, it's important to have additional customer information to provide context for any analysts reviewing the results.
+You'll also need a table to use for the calculated offer.

 #### Creating the customer table and inserting records

-First you'll create the table for customer information:
+Create the table for customer information:

 ```sql
 CREATE TABLE customers (